Faster Tour Search: Designing for Learnability

 The result:

-• Reduced decision time by 30%
+• Reduced decision time by 30% by eliminating cross-referencing between search and comparison

 Key Learnings